Christian Doidge: Hibernian

 On 25 June 2019, Doidge signed for Scottish Premiership club Hibernian on a three-year contract.
 On 9 November 2019, he scored a hat-trick in a 4–1 win away to St Johnstone, his first league goals for the club and his first professional hat-trick.
 Doidge scored his second hat-trick for Hibs in a 4–2 victory against Dundee United, in the Scottish Cup 4th round, on 28 January, taking his tally for the season to 14.

 Doidge missed much of pre-season during July 2021 due to suffering from the effects of COVID-19.
 He scored two goals in five games during the early part of the 2021–22 season, but then suffered an achilles tendon injury in August.
 While recovering from that injury he signed a new contract with Hibs, that is due to keep him at the club to the end of the 2023–24 season.

 Doidge scored a hat-trick in the first match of the 2022–23 season, a 5–0 win against Clyde in the League Cup.
 On 31 August 2022, Doidge joined Kilmarnock on loan for the 2022–23 season.

 Forest Green Rovers (second spell)

 Doidge rejoined Forest Green Rovers on 31 January 2024.
 Local newspaper the Stroud Times celebrated his return with the headline "Quorn Again Christian".
+On 8 May 2026, the club announced it was releasing the player.

+Newport County

+On 24 June 2026 Doidge joined his home town club Newport County in EFL League Two.
+He made his debut for Newport against Wimbledon on 8 August 2026 in the EFL Cup first round which Newport lost 5-4 on penalties after drawing 1-1 in normal time.